updatecli/website/.github/ISSUE_TEMPLATE/feature-request---.md

 ---
 name: "Feature request \U0001F680"
-about: Suggest an idea for updatecli
+about: Suggest an idea for Updatecli website

 ---